boulme/satans-cert/coq_src/README.md

   - if "UNSAT !" is finally printed then the CNF returned by `read_input` is unsat.

-Technically, the two above properties are ensured by an `ASSERT` in each branch leading a to the corresponding print command.
+Technically, the two above properties are ensured by an `ASSERT` in each branch leading to the corresponding `println` command.

 ## Overview of the certified code